 in "Phase Two (otherwise)" above), and that lets you run TrakSim while

 ignoring the camera.

 If you are using TrakSim to develop autonomous car software, read on, the rest is for you.
-First turn off the servo test mode: Look inside the apw3.DriverCons.java class for the line "D_nServoTests = 1," (about halfway down) and change the 1 to 0, then save it.
+First turn off the servo test mode: Look inside the apw3.DriverCons.java class for the line "D_nServoTests = 1," (about halfway down, but this is now the default) and change the 1 to 0, then save it.